shujiehe/MicroGT-DBiT/kraken2/README.md

 SLURM batch script for taxonomic classification of **DNA** reads.

 Steps:
-1. Aligns reads to the host genome using BWA-MEM2
+1. Aligns R1 reads to the host genome using BWA-MEM2
-2. Extracts only unmapped reads (non-host reads) with samtools
+2. Uses samtools to keep unmapped reads as non-host reads
-3. Runs Kraken2 on the host-depleted reads
+3. Runs Kraken2 on the host-depleted R1 reads

 Kraken2 parameters: